 Heathrow’s proposed runway would mean a new flight path over Heston, Osterley Park, Brentford and almost certainly parts of Chiswick and Hammersmith.
 To the west Datchet and Eton would be in the line of fire.
+Other flight paths are less certain.
 The Heathrow Hub proposal would not require a new runway but it would mean a big increase in planes for people under the existing northern flight paths – places like Kew, Isleworth and Hounslow.

 15. What about air pollution?

 Areas around Heathrow are already over the EU limits on air pollution.
 The Airports Commission says that, even with cleaner planes, Heathrow would find it “challenging” to meet the limits if a third runway is built.
 A lot of the air pollution in the Heathrow area comes not from the planes but from the car traffic.
-Even Heathrow has admitted that drastic measures – such as a congestion charging scheme or a banning of diesel vehicles on the surrounding motorways – might be required if the legal limits are to be met.
-But the jury is out on air pollution and more work is being done on it.
+Heathrow has said it would limit capacity on any new runway if air pollution limits would be exceeded.